Rafels/Assignment-2/Assignment2_s929574.md

 ## c)
 #### Declare and implement a function CreateMatrix(...) that returns a pointer to an array of arrays of n × m floats.

-This problem is solved by using the *new* function with a pointer to a pointer *pArray* in order to create an array of n-pointers.
-The array is then runned through a for-loop which creates an array of m-values for each of the pointer, this is also achieved by using the *new* function.
-The n x m size is determined and inputed by the user, and then used as an input when calling the *CreateMatrix* function.
+This problem is solved by using the *new* function with a pointer to a pointer *pArray* to create an array of n-pointers.
+The array is then run through a for-loop which creates an array of m-values for each of the pointer, this is also achieved by using the *new* function.
+The n x m size is determined and inputted by the user, and then used as an input when calling the *CreateMatrix* function.

 **The Code:**
 ```c++